LESC-Unicamp/TPT-coefficients-for-spherocylindrical-molecules/README.md

 <p align="justify">
  The <code>Potential/</code> directory stores the potential energy of the perturbed system.
 This property is written out every <code>n_save</code> cycles.
- The algorithm also creates two subfolders for each potential model (Square Well and Kihara) and one attractive/repulsive parameters subfolder for every selected &lambda; and <i>n</i>, respectively.
+ The algorithm also creates two subfolders for each potential model (Square Well and Kihara) and one attractive/repulsive parameter subfolder for every selected &lambda; and <i>n</i>, respectively.
 The calculated potential energy is then stored on each respective subfolder.</p>

 <p align="justify">